coinos/bps/README.md

       exit 8
     fi

-To enable it, copy it to `.lightning/bitcoin-cli` and edit `.lightning/config` to add the `bitcoin-cli` option:
+To enable it, copy the script to `.lightning/bitcoin-cli` and edit `.lightning/config` to add the `bitcoin-cli` option:

     bitcoin-cli=/root/.lightning/bitcoin-cli